Az-Net/Flipper-Online/README.md

 ## The Bit-Value Array

 Each hexadecimal bit value 0-F is only used once.
-The process of cell combat modifies the hexadecimal strings during interaction, eventually writing the F bit to note that a cell is dead.
+The process of cell combat modifies the hexadecimal strings during interaction, eventually writing the 0 bit to Shape to denote that a cell is dead.
-Reviving a cell simply involves editing its file to remove the F bit from its hexadecimal string.
+Reviving a cell simply involves editing its file to remove the 0 bit from its hexadecimal string and then setting a new shape bit value within the string.

 ## The Combat Matrix